How should you ask a professor for a letter of recommendation?

 - Send the professor a thank you card.

-A simple thank you card (not email!) can go a long way with anyone, especially someone that has devoted his/her career to teaching others.
+A simple thank you card (not email!) can go a long way with anyone, especially someone that has devoted his/her career to teaching and mentoring others.
 Include a sentence or two stating your appreciation for their time and effort given to not just the letter but also enhancing your learning experience.
 Your legacy will live on longer when you express your gratitude with an actual handwritten card.
 Also, if you are going to give the professor a gift (the thank you card is completely sufficient but I know some students insist on gifts) wait until all letters have been sent; otherwise, it is an ethical dilemma.

 - Keep in touch.